2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-introduction-to-functions-in-R.md

 given variables.
 These variables are given by a program and a result is returned.

-You can think of this type function the same way you would think about a mathematical one.
+You can think of this type of function the same way you would think about a mathematical one.
 The function is a shorthand way to make different variables go through the same process without needing to rewrite the formula every time.

 For instance: if you have the function y=x^2, and are given a list of x variables (1:5).
 You are doing the same function 5 times with different